 Rhode Island has recently legalized recreational marijuana for adult use.
 Here is what that legalization means for you, the everyday person.
 First, it changes the current laws surrounding the possession of marijuana.
 Second, it alters nearly all of the crimes involving marijuana.
-Lastly, it means that come December 2022, you should be able to purchase marijuana at a licensed marijuana dispensary.
+Lastly, it means that as of December 2022, you should be able to purchase marijuana at a licensed marijuana dispensary.
 However, the change in the law can be confusing and complicated.
 For instance, the law does not legalize or change the manufacturing, delivery, or possession with the intent to sell marijuana.
 Therefore, you should contact an experienced Rhode Island Criminal Defense Attorney to help if you have been charged with any violation or crime involving marijuana.
-Attorney David Ellison is an experienced Rhode Island Criminal Defense Attorney who will use these experiences to help you fight the allegations against you.
+Ellison Law LLC has an experienced Rhode Island Criminal Defense Attorneys who will use these experiences to help you fight the allegations against you.

 The Rhode Island Cannabis Act is a newly passed law that essentially legalized the adult use of recreational marijuana.
 In doing so, Rhode Island changed the possession laws, civil and criminal penalties, as well as criminal records involving marijuana in the state of Rhode Island.

 WHAT ARE THE NEW MARIJUANA POSSESSION LAWS IN RHODE ISLAND?